Quantum Capsule Networks: General framework

-as a geometric measurement tool, where $k$ denotes the power of the matrix multiplication.
-The reason why we choose the $k$-th moment overlap is twofold.
-On the one hand, the moment order $k$ serves as a hyperparameter in controlling the convergence of the iteration: the larger $k$ we choose, the quicker convergence we obtain (yet, this would require more resources in experiment).
-On the other hand, such a quantity can be measured in different experiments with a low sample complexity \cite{Elben2020CrossPlatform,Anshu2021Distributed}.
 During the quantum dynamic routing process, the overlap between the prediction state and the capsule state $\Omega (\rho^{l+1}_{j|i}, \chi^{l+1}_j)$ serves as a quantum geometric agreement.
-Furthermore, the activation probability of each capsule can be accessed through the $k$-th purity of the state: $\mathcal{P}(\chi) \equiv \Omega (\chi, \chi) = \mathrm{Tr}(\chi^{2k})$.
+Furthermore, the activation probability of each capsule can be accessed through the $k$-th purity of the state:

 As the number of qubits increases, the minimum of the purity will exponentially decay to zero.
 In addition, since the prediction quantum state $\rho^{l+1}_{j|i} = \mathcal{E}_{ij} (\chi^l_i)$ heavily relies on the quantum process $\mathcal{E}_{ij}$ inside each capsule, the specific structure of sub-QNNs can have an enormous impact on the performance of QCapsNets.
 We will investigate several QCapsNets with different capsule architectures in the following paragraphs.